-As First Nations we govern our ancestral traditional territories and safeguard the health of our ecosystems.
+As Indigenous peoples we govern our territories and safeguard the health of our ecosystems.
 We are the Guardians and Watchmen of our territories.
-We are men and women carrying forward the work of our ancestors to manage and respect our lands and waters through our traditional laws to ensure a vibrant future for generations to come.
-We work with our neighbouring Nations to create a united and collective presence within our territories.
-From the Central Coast to the North Coast and Haida Gwaii, we are working together to monitor, protect and restore the cultural and natural resources in our territories.
+We are men and women carrying forward the work of our ancestors to manage and respect our lands and waters informed by our traditional laws to ensure a vibrant future for generations to come.
+We work with our neighbouring Nations to create a united and collective presence throughout our territories.
+From the Central Coast to the North Coast and Haida Gwaii, we are working together to monitor, protect, and restore the cultural and natural resources in our territories.

-As the Guardians and Watchmen of our ancestral traditional territories, we will steward our marine and terrestrial natural and cultural resources to ensure that they are sustainably managed.
+As the Guardians and Watchmen of our territories, we will steward our marine and terrestrial natural and cultural resources to ensure that they are sustainably managed.

 To this effect, we will…

-- monitor commercial and recreational activities on the North and Central Coast;
+- monitor commercial and recreational activities on the North and Central Coast and Haida Gwaii;

-- gather data on the ecological health and wellbeing of our ancestral traditional territories;
+- gather data on the ecological health and wellbeing of our territories;

-- compile and share data that we gather in order to inform decision-making in our ancestral traditional territories;
+- compile and share data that we gather in order to inform decision-making in our territories;

-- have the authority to carry out compliance and enforcement;
+- have the mandate to carry out compliance and enforcement responsibilities;

 - have a strong presence throughout our territories so that resource users regularly encounter and interact with us;